kammas/aws-playground/Notes on AC SAP/Notes.md

 1. For Homogeneous it is better to use a)Read replica, b)Self managed export/import (engine specific) or other tools.
 Only for huge data DMS , supports CDC (change data capture) - good for near zero migration downtime
 1. For Heterogeneous we do two phases: a)Schema migration (AWS Schema Conversion tool), b)Data migration (Data Migration Service)

-DMS is administrative heavy but very strong
+DMS is administrative heavy but very strong<p>
 DMS can also merge databases.
-At least one DB should be in AWS DMS Billing is like EC2 billing.
-We pay for the Cross AZ and for the Eggress (outgoing) traffic DMS High Level Steps:
+At least one DB should be in AWS<p>
+DMS Billing is like EC2 billing.
+We pay for the Cross AZ and for the Eggress (outgoing) traffic<p>
+DMS High Level Steps:
 1. Create a Replication Instance on DMS
 1. Choose source endpoint for source DB (MySql)